Drosera dielsiana

 :

-D. dielsiana produces tons of flower stalks and ample amounts of seed.
-Generally, the stalk is more slender than most SA sundews.
+D. dielsiana should produce tons of flower stalks and ample amounts of seed.
+Generally, the stalk is more slender than most South African sundews.
 Self-pollinates.
 Flowers are fairly small and pink.

 Propagation Techniques

-Seed: True Drosera dielsiana seeds are round in shape, so this can be used to identify whether or not you have Drosera natalensis.
+Seed: Diagnostic: true Drosera dielsiana seeds are round in shape, with a honeycomb texture on the seed coat.
+This can be used to identify whether or not you have Drosera natalensis.

 Root cuttings: very easy.

 Divisionsmay form clumps over time.
-Drosera dielsiana has no trouble dealing with repotting and root disturbance, so divisions can be taken easily.
+Drosera dielsiana should have no trouble dealing with repotting and root disturbance, so divisions can be taken easily.

 Additional Questions or Suggestions?